Unmasking Degenerative Disc Disease: A Pathway to Active Living

 Fortunately, specific techniques, such as soft tissue mobilization, have been designed to address these myofascial challenges.
 By applying targeted pressure and movement to the muscles, ligaments, and tendons, soft tissue mobilization can help restore balance, improve tissue health, and enhance spinal stability.

-Low Back Release Protocol - Motion Specific Release
+MSR Low Back Release Protocol

-Dr. Abelson, demonstrates an effective low back release protocol in the video that is being presented.
+Dr. Abelson demonstrates an effective low back release protocol in the video that is being presented.

-Exercise: A Critical Component For DDD Management
+Exercise: A Critical Component

 Incorporating exercise into your daily routine is essential for successfully addressing back pain caused by Degenerative Disc Disease (DDD).
 However, it's crucial to understand that exercise programs must be tailored to the individual's specific needs and abilities to achieve the best results.